viperproject/gobra-book/src/04/behavioral.md

 Interfaces in Go are defined as a set of method signatures.
 In Gobra, we can add signatures and contracts to the interface definitions.
-It must be proven that the implementation is a *behavioral subtype* of the interface, i.e., it provides not only at least the same methods, but also at least the same behavior:
+It must be proven that the implementation is a *behavioral subtype* of the interface, i.e., it provides not only at least the same methods but also at least the same behavior:
 - The precondition of each interface method must imply the precondition of each corresponding implementation method
 - The postcondition of each implementation method must imply the postcondition of each corresponding interface method.